mysto/clang-fpe/README.md

 ## Build and Run

-To compile the example.c with the fpe library, just run `make`.
+To compile the example.c with the fpe library, just run

-**Run [test.py](https://github.com/0NG/Format-Preserving-Encryption/blob/master/test.py) for testing with official test vectors.**
+`make`

 To build on MacOS:
 ```shell